Research degree International Travel Grants: Student Mobility

 - Travel grant application form (word document 60KB)

-Please note: sections to be completed by the student, principal supervisor, head of school/director of institute and Associate Dean: Research Education (or equivalent).
+Please note: sections to be completed by the student, principal supervisor, director of institute and Dean of Research (or equivalent).

 Applications must be lodged with the division/institute research office no later than: